Daniele Galloppa: Parma

 On 26 June 2009, Galloppa left Siena to join Parma in a co-ownership deal, for €5 million.
 Parma also signed Manuel Coppola for €3 million and Siena signed Francesco Parravicini for €2.5 million and half of the registration rights of Reginaldo for €2.5 million.
 This only €3 million cash in the mega swap deals.

 Galloppa instantly became a fixture in a newly promoted side that finished in an excellent seventh position in the 2009–10 season.
 In June 2010, the co-ownership between Parma and Siena on Galloppa and Reginaldo was renewed.
 The following season was disrupted by an anterior cruciate ligament injury to his left knee he sustained in a pre-season friendly against Shakhtar Donetsk on 10 August 2010, which kept him out until January 2011; as a result, Galloppa was able to make only 11 appearances (six as a substitute) all season.
 Nevertheless, Parma bought his registration outright in June 2011.
 Parma signed him for the pre-agreed price of €5 million, which Siena got Reginaldo also for the pre-agreed price of €2.5 million as well as full registration rights of Ângelo for €2.5 million, which a year before was a free agent.

 On 21 October 2012, Galloppa injured the cruciate ligament of his left knee once again in a league match against Sampdoria, which ruled him out for the remainder of the season; he returned to action in the summer of 2013, in time for Parma's summer training camp.
-On 31 July 2013, Galloppa injured himself in a friendly match against Marseiille, rupturing the anterior cruciate ligament of his right knee.
+On 31 July 2013, Galloppa injured himself in a friendly match against Marseille, rupturing the anterior cruciate ligament of his right knee.
 He returned to action for the final match of the 2013–14 season.
 The next season, Galloppa made 19 appearances for Parma.

 Modena

 Following Parma's bankruptcy, on 8 September 2015, Galloppa was signed by Serie B club Modena, joining Hernán Crespo at the side, who had previously coached him at Parma.
-After making 15 appearances during the first half of the 2015–16 season, on 7 February 2016, Galloppa suffered yet another injury to the cruciate ligament of his right knee in a 0–0 home draw against Cesena, which ruled him out for the remainder of the season; this was his fourth significant knee injury in five years.
+After making 15 appearances during the first half of the 2015–16 season, on 7 February 2016, Galloppa suffered yet another injury to the cruciate ligament of his right knee in a 0–0 home draw with Cesena, which ruled him out for the remainder of the season; this was his fourth significant knee injury in five years.